 Your password is not enough when locked out

-I often hear howls of indignation when people get locked out of their accounts.
+I often hear howls of indignation when this happens.
 “I know my password!
 Why isn’t that enough?”

-Simple: by logging in from another place, you look like a hacker who happens to know your password.
+Simple: by logging in from another place, you look like a hacker who knows your password.
 That happens so often that Microsoft must take additional steps.

 To be fair, this isn’t something they dreamed up to annoy you.
-Account theft is rampant, and a huge problem.
-These steps really do protect accounts from malicious access every single day.
+Account theft is rampant and a huge problem.
+These steps protect accounts from malicious access every single day.

-Just have a look at the recent account activity on one of my test accounts.
+Here’s a look at recent account activity on one of my test accounts.

 That is why these additional security steps exist.

 I cannot stress this enough: be prepared when travelling.

 - Make sure your account’s alternate email addresses are correct and that you have access to those email accounts while you travel.

 - Make sure the phone numbers associated with your account are correct and that you can receive either texts or voice calls on those numbers while you travel.